She is a Primary Care Physician (PCP) who practices in Raleigh, NC 27604. She has 213 Traditional Medicare patients in her practice.

 By shifting to this new payment model that is not tied to the volume of visits she can fit into one day, she is able to personalize how she spends her time with patients.

-For complex patients who need more in-depth care, she is able to have longer visits.
+For complex patients, she is able to have longer visits.
 For patients who need more frequent check-ins, she is able to use different ways of communicating like secure messaging and video calls.

 Dr. Ruiz can also more effectively use a team-based approach, to ensure that patients are getting not only the frequency of care that they need, but the specialized services specific to their own health and social circumstances.